On extended associative semigroups: Introduction

+The aim of this paper is a study of EAS, CEDS, and their linear versions.
+In the second section, after recalling the main definitions, we give a classification of EAS of cardinality 2, which gives 13 non-isomorphic examples, 11 being CEDS, 7 being dual CEDS, 3 being non-degenerate (that is to say, with an invertible map $\phi$).
+The third section is devoted to the study of non-degenerate finite CEDS.
+We prove that the three examples defined earlier are in fact fundamental bricks: Theorem~\ref{theo3.14} states that any finite non-degenerate CEDS can be decomposed as the direct product of a semi-direct product $\eas(\Omega_1,*) \rtimes \eas'(\Omega_2,\star)$ with an~$\eas(\Omega_3)$, where $(\Omega_1,*)$ is an abelian group, $(\Omega_2,\star)$ is a group and $\Omega_3$ is a nonempty set.
+The fourth section is devoted to linear versions of EAS.
+We give firstly a family of 18 examples of~$\ell$EAS in dimension 2, then study the duality of $\ell$EAS (see Proposition \ref{prop4.2}), and left units, left counits and eigenvectors (see Definition \ref{defi4.3}).
+If $(A,\Phi)$ is an $\ell$EAS, an element $a\in A$ is a~left unit if for any $b\in A$, $\Phi(a\otimes b)=b\otimes a$.
+An element $f \in A^*$ is a~left counit if for any $a,b\in A$, $(f\otimes \operatorname{Id})\circ \Phi(a\otimes b)=f(b)a$.
+In particular, we characterize left units and counits and eigenvectors for linearization of non-degenerate CEDS in Proposition \ref{prop4.5}.
 In the last section, we introduce two functors taking their values in the category of $\ell$EAS.
-The first one (Proposition \ref{prop5.1}) is defined on the category of bialgebras (not necessarily unitary nor counitary) and generalizes the construction of $\eas(\Omega,\rightarrow)$.
-The second one (Proposition \ref{prop5.7}) is defined is on the category of Hopf algebras and generalizes the construction $\eas'(\Omega,*)$.
-These objects are studied with the help of left units and counits (Definition \ref{defi4.3}): if $(A,\Phi)$ is an $\ell$EAS, an element $a\in A$ is a left unit if for any $b\in A$, $\Phi(a\otimes b)=b\otimes a$.
-An element $f \in A^*$ is a left counit if for any $a,b\in A$, $(f\otimes \id)\circ \Phi(a\otimes b)=f(b)a$.
-In the case of an $\ell$EAS coming from a Hopf algebra, this is closely related to the notion of right integral (Proposition \ref{prop5.11}).
-We prove in Theorem \ref{theo5.12} that we can associate to any convenient pair $(a,f)$ of a unit and a counit a bialgebra structure on $A$, recovering in this way $\ell$EAS coming from a bialgebra.
-This is finally applied to $\ell$EAS defined from Hopf algebras of groups.\\
+The first one (see Proposition \ref{prop5.1}) is defined on the category of bialgebras (not necessarily unitary nor counitary) and generalizes the construction of $\eas(\Omega,\rightarrow)$.
+The second one (see Proposition \ref{prop5.7}) is defined on the category of Hopf algebras and generalizes the construction of $\eas'(\Omega,*)$.
+In the case of an $\ell$EAS coming from a Hopf algebra, this is closely related to the notion of right integral (see Proposition \ref{prop5.11}).
+We prove in Theorem~\ref{theo5.12} that we can associate to any convenient pair $(a,f)$ of a unit and a~counit a~bialgebra structure on $A$, recovering in this way $\ell$EAS coming from a bialgebra.
+This is finally applied to $\ell$EAS defined from Hopf algebras of groups.